Jack-Fredward/cs540-facility-data/README.md

 # cs540-facility-data
 Postgres/gis spacial data for the volusia county facilities with a focus on fire stations

-An easier way is to: (note this is not working with current version of pgadmin)
+An easier way is to: (note this is not working with current version of pgadmin 4.3 that I am using, I used dbeaver to import the data)
 1. Create a table in your postgres database with a column for parid and a column for fsdistance
 2. In pgadmin select this empty table and choose to import data
 3. Select the provided csv file as the import file